grinsteindavid/ai-agent-code-analyzer/README.md

 ## Example Output

 ```
 node src/index.js analyze -q "explain my codebase"
 Generating plan...

- Goal: Provide an overview of the codebase by examining its structure and content.
+ Goal: Analyze the codebase to provide an overview of its structure and components.

 Steps:
-1. Use the 'list_directories' tool to list the directories in the current working directory.
+1. Use the 'list_directories' tool to list directories in the current codebase.
-2. Use the 'find_files' tool to locate all relevant files in the 'src' directory.
+2. Use the 'find_files' tool to locate all JavaScript files in the 'src' directory.
-3. Use the 'read_file_content' tool to read the content of the 'README.md' file for documentation insights.
+3. Use the 'read_file_content' tool to read the README.md file for initial documentation and insights about the codebase.
+4. Use the 'grep_search' tool to search for comments within the JavaScript files to gather insights about functionality and design.

  ** Tool: list_directories